-Any kid who’s ever seen The Lion King already knows a bit about food chains and food webs (“It’s the CIIIIRRRR-CLE…the circle of LIFE!”).
-It’s a topic that can be a bit tricky to cover, and requires a little finesse on the part of teachers.
+Any kid who’s ever seen The Lion King certainly already knows a bit about food chains and food webs (“It’s the CIIIIRRRR-CLE … the circle of LIFE!”).
+It’s a topic that can be tricky to cover, but it can be done successfully with a little finesse on the part of teachers.
 These activities help students understand how important these concepts are, and why healthy food webs and chains are necessary for the whole planet to thrive.
+So try one of our food web or food chain activities with your class this year.

 1. Start with an anchor chart